Particular/docs.particular.net/nservicebus/hosting/cloud-services-host/cloudserviceshost-deprecated-warning.include.md

-WARNING: The NServiceBus Azure Host package is deprecated as of version 9.
-Instead use [self-hosting in Azure Cloud Services](/samples/azure/self-host).
-Refer to the [upgrade guide](/nservicebus/upgrades/acs-host-7to8.md) for further details.
+WARNING: The NServiceBus Azure Host package is deprecated as of Version 9 as Microft has deprecated the Cloud Service hosting model.
+Users are recommended to switch to a different cloud hosting model.